zalmquist/zalmquist.github.io/_portfolio/portfolio-3.md

 ## Environmental Governance

-Organizational Decision-making in the Face of Climate Change: Dr. Benjamin Bagozzi and I are currently creating several large-scale dynamic networks with direct application to governmental policy and decision-making regarding climate change.
+<b>Organizational Decision-making in the face of climate change:</b> [Dr. Benjamin Bagozzi](https://www.benjaminbagozzi.com/), and I am engaged in creating several large-scale dynamic networks with direct application to governmental policy and decision-making regarding climate change.
 International climate change negotiations often are undertaken at an annual Conference of the Parties (COPs) to the United Nations Framework Convention on Climate Change (UNFCCC).
 The UNFCCC’s 21st COP (held in late November 2015) served as a watershed moment, given its mandate to achieve a legally binding universal agreement on climate change among all the world's nations.
 We have conducted an original analysis of the country-level relations network underlying these international climate change negotiations through text and network methods.
-We are extending this work to focus on recent political activity surrounding this topic.
-Initial results have been presented at Sunbelt (the conference for the International Network for Social Network Analysis), and more recent work will be presented at ASA 2021.
-Work is ongoing.

-<b>Peer Reviewed Articles</b>

-* Bagozzi, B. E., D. Berliner, and Z. W. Almquist (2021).
-When Does Open Government Shut?
-Predicting Government Responses to Citizen Information Requests. <i>Regulation & Governance<\i> 15(2), 280–297.

-<b>Under Review</b>

-* Zack W. Almquist, Benjamin E. Bagozzi, Daria Blinova, and Zach Brown (2024).
-"In Search for Common Ground: Exploring Value Networks at the UNFCCC Climate Change Talks."
-* Zack W. Almquist, Benjamin E. Bagozzi, Daria Blinova, and Zach Brown (2024).
-"Dynamic Networks of Negotiation for International Climate Change
-Cooperation."

----

-## Environmental Action

-<b>Organizational Decision-making in the face of climate change:</b> Dr. Benjamin Bagozzi and I are currently engaged in creating several large-scale dynamic networks with direct application to governmental policy and decision-making regarding climate change.
-International climate change negotiations often are undertaken at an annual Conference of the Parties (COPs) to the United Nations Framework Convention on Climate Change (UNFCCC).
-The UNFCCC’s 21st COP (held in late November 2015) served as a watershed moment, given its mandate to achieve a legally binding universal agreement on climate change among all the world's nations.
-We have conducted an original analysis of the country-level relations network underlying these international climate change negotiations through text and network methods.
-We are extending this work to focus on recent political activity surrounding this topic.

 <b>Working Papers</b>